-Examines the effects of drugs on brain, behavior, and society.
-Focuses on legal and illegal psychoactive drugs, including their origins, history of use, and effects on the mind and body.
-Also addresses psychiatric medications and over-the-counter drugs.
-Distinctions are made between drug use, abuse, and addiction.
-Various approaches to prevention and treatment of abuse are discussed.
+Examines the effects of drugs on the brain, behavior, and society.
+Focuses on legal and illegal psychoactive drugs, including their origins, history of use, mechanisms of action, and physical and behavioral effects.
+Distinctions are made between drug use, abuse, and addiction, with special emphasis placed on the transition from recreational drug use to addiction.
+Various approaches to the prevention and treatment of addiction are discussed, and the societal impact of drug use and addiction, including their intersection with the criminal justice system, are explored.
 Students are encouraged to think critically about drug use and its impact on society.
 Prerequisite: PSY 110 or consent of instructor.